ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 The main benefit of a leave of absence is that the time taken on an approved leave of absence does not count in the time limitations for your degree completion and advancement to candidacy.

-The academic unit administrator, college graduate dean (or designee) and the Graduate College will review your leave of absence request but will not share details with other individuals.
+The academic unit administrator, college dean (or designee) and the University College will review your leave of absence request but will not share details with other individuals.

-Additional FAQ: Leave of Absence for Graduate Studies
+Additional FAQ: Leave of Absence for Graduate Students

 Definitions

-Academic unit: College or a department or school within a college that offers degree programs.
+Academic Unit: College, or a department or school within a college, that offers programs and courses.

 Term: Kent State University is on the semester system with three terms for each academic year: fall, spring and summer.